Steamboat (comics): Reception

 Steamboat appeared frequently as Billy Batson and Captain Marvel's sidekick between 1942 and 1945 in the Fawcett publications Whiz Comics, Captain Marvel Adventures, and America's Greatest Comics.
 His appearances include a handful of chapters of the classic Captain Marvel serialized "The Monster Society of Evil" story arc in Captain Marvel Adventures #22–46.
 The character received a mostly negative reaction from African-American readers and civil rights groups.
-Steamboat was criticized for propagating offensive stereotypes of African-Americans, as he was depicted as being of low intelligence and speaking with a stereotypical Negro dialect.
+Steamboat was criticized for propagating offensive stereotypes of African-Americans, as he was depicted as being of low intelligence and speaking with a stereotypical African-American Vernacular English dialect.

 In 1945, an integrated group of junior high school students associated with the Youth Builders program met with Fawcett Comics' executive editor, Will Lieberman, and argued successfully for Steamboat's removal from the Captain Marvel comics stories.
 Following Captain Marvel Adventures #48 (Aug-Sept.
 1945), Steamboat made no further appearances in Captain Marvel stories.
 The website Screen Rant rated Steamboat the third-worst superhero sidekick of all time.